julianomoreira/Learning-JS/object.md

 Javascript's core — most often used and most fundamental — data type is the Object data type.
 The Object data type has five simple data types, or primitive data types, that are immutable, in other words, they can NOT change.
 THey are: Number, String, Boolean, Undefined, and Null.

-**What is an object?**
+## What is an object?

-Think of an object as a list in which it has list items or children.
+Think of an object as a list in which it has list items or value pairs.
 Each children has a property and a value.
 Here it is a very simple example:

 ```
 var myFirstObject = {